osu-cascades/intouch-ios/README.md

 # Abilitree Intouch Mobile

-Abilitree InTouch, a mobile iOS application for notifying clients and staff of schedule changes.
+InTouch is a mobile application enabling Abilitree staff to notify clients of meeting changes, and for clients to notify staff of cancellations.

 # Prerequisites
   * Install latest version of Xcode